rebcabin/rebcabin.github.io/PythonYCombinators.md

 from typing import Dict, Tuple
 ```

 Let `ASSOC` be the type of the lookup table.
-We'll pass instances of this type to the parameter `m`, paired with values in a type called `MEMO`:
+We'll pass instances of this type to the parameter `m` for `MEMO`, paired with `int` values:

 ```python
 ASSOC = Dict[int, int]